“Road trips are the equivalent of human wings”

 - Do check the roads/routes you going to take well in advance.

-- Keep a map, Yes a paper map, or may a specific navigation device.
-Google maps will NOT help always.
+- Keep a map, Yes a paper map, or maybe a specific navigation device.
+Google Maps will NOT help always.
 There are high chances you might miss a route or take a wrong turn and Google Maps will never fail to show you the shortest path even if it goes through hell.
 It can take you to the narrowest and busiest street.
-Avoid using Google maps always.
+Avoid using Google Maps always.

-- Try to follow NHs (National Highways) where ever possible and search for SH(State Highways) before you take them as the conditions of all SHs will not be good.
+- Try to follow NHs (National Highways) wherever possible and search for SH(State Highways) before you take them as the conditions of all SHs will not be good.

 - Keep the fast tag active and loaded with money it will ease your travel as you will come across many tolls in all the states.

 - Keep your car papers handy and complete

 - Join roadside assistance on the safer side, At Least if your car breaks down in the middle of nowhere you will have some help available.

 - Keep your car filled with snacks, drinks, and chips..
 So along the way, you won’t find good eating joints everywhere.
 In every state, you will find something unique.